-Newport Water draws its raw water supply from a system of nine surface reservoirs: North Pond, South Pond, Paradise Pond, Gardiner Pond, St. Mary's Pond, Sisson Pond, Lawton Valley Reservoir, Nonquit Pond and Watson Reservoir.
+Newport Water draws its raw water supply from a system of nine surface reservoirs: North and South Easton Pond, Paradise Pond, Gardiner Pond, St. Mary's Pond, Sisson Pond, Lawton Valley Reservoir, Nonquit Pond, and Watson Reservoir.
 These reservoir systems are located in a basin area totaling 18.625 square miles or 11,920 acres of rural, forested and some developed lands.
-The reservoirs are interconnected through a complex network of pipelines and pumping stations.
+The reservoirs located in Newport, Middletown, Portsmouth, Tiverton, and Little Compton are interconnected through a complex network of pipelines and pumping stations.
 Newport Water has purchased 350 acres of conservation easements to protect raw water quality of the reservoirs.

 The water is treated at either Station 1 Plant in Newport or the Lawton Valley Plant in Portsmouth.
-The combined capacity of the plants is 13 million gallons of treated water per day.
+The combined design capacity of the plants is 16 million gallons of treated water per day.